nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 Default local (not public!) reference connection code `port` is: 5000.

-If you plan to test using `Local deployment` with ngrok (Internet tunneling service) for both the Dialogflow reference connection code and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok (Internet tunneling service) for both the simple chatbot sample server and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
-- The STT/Dialogflow CX reference connection code server's public hostname and if necessary public port,</br>
+- The simple chatbot server's public hostname and if necessary public port,</br>
 e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`DF_CONNECTING_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)

 ## Set up your Vonage Voice API application credentials and phone number